← FORM4API

 Why trust this with your pipeline

-• Production-grade ingestion — EDGAR polled every 10 minutes, with priority queues for live filings and a separate worker pool for historical backfill.
+• Production-grade ingestion — real-time Form 4 from EDGAR's getcurrent feed (Form 144 / 13F-HR on a ~10-minute poll), with priority queues for live filings and a separate worker pool for historical backfill.

 • 400+ backend tests (xUnit + Postgres integration suite) covering parsing, scoring, dispatch, and authorization.
 Test count and pass status surfaced internally on every deploy.